 The three main risk factors for AMD are age, environmental risk factors and genetic predisposition.
 Age itself has an influence on the viability of both the RPE cells and Bruch’s membrane (11).
 Age has several negative effects on many intracellular structures of the RPE cells, finally leading to changes of RPE metabolism (11).
 Similarly, Bruch’s membrane suffers from age-related changes, such as thickening and other structural changes that change its permeability.
-Altogether, age-related changes negatively influence the integrity of the RPE/Bruch’s membrane interface leading to accumulation of debris that ultimately leads to the formation of drusen (11).
+Altogether, these age-related changes have the potential to negatively influence the integrity of the RPE/Bruch’s membrane interface leading to accumulation of debris that ultimately leads to the formation of drusen (11).
+However, this assumption still has to be confirmed.
 According to Anderson et al. local inflammation as a response to debris accumulation plays a critical role in the formation of drusen (21).
 Analyses of the composition of drusen have shown, that they are composed of lipids, polysaccharides, glycosaminoglycans and proteins (21–23).
 Additionally, many proteins showed oxidative modifications, supporting the hypothesis that oxidative stress is a further contributor to the pathophysiology of AMD (23).

 The most important environmental risk factors are smoking and diet.
 Smoking increases the risk to develop AMD by two- to three-fold.
 Moreover, there is evidence that there is a dose-dependent association as well as a reversibility in case of quitting smoking (24).
 Regarding an individual’s diet, healthy forms, e. g. the mediterranean diet, are associated with a reduced risk due to high content of antioxidants and vitamins (25,26).
 In contrast, high fat or high glucose/fructose diets represent a significant risk factor for AMD.
 Both direct influences of the nutritional components as well as more indirect influences like dysbiosis of the gut microbiota are thought to be associated with AMD formation.
-The latter leads to a kind of systemic low-grade inflammation (27).
+The latter is thought to result in a systemic low-grade inflammation (27).

 To date, the largest study of the genome-wide association of AMD revealed 52 gene variants across 34 loci (28).
 45 out of 52 were classified as common variants, the remaining 7 as rare variants.
 Furthermore, the analyses showed that the genetic risk is shared between the neovascular and the non-neovascular form of AMD except for one genetic variant that seems to be exclusive for neovascular AMD (28).
 Further enrichment analyses narrowed down the following molecular mechanisms that could be affected by the identified gene variants: lipid metabolism, extracellular matrix organization and assembly as well as the complement pathway (28).
 The possible role of the complement system in the pathophysiology of AMD was recently reviewed by Armento et al. (11).
 In summary, increasing evidence supports the involvement of the activation of the alternative pathway of the complement system, both in a local fashion as well as on a systemic basis.
-The complement system is part of the innate immune system.
-Its main functions are the recognition and removal of pathogens, debris and dead cells.
-These functions are tightly regulated by about 50 proteins that are part of the complement cascade (11,29).
-Activation of the complement cascade can occur via three pathways: the lectin pathway, the classical pathway and the alternative pathway.
-Both the lectin and the classical pathway require recognition of counterparts on pathogen surfaces.
-On the contrary, the alternative pathway is continuously active and its overactivation has to be prevented constantly to maintain tissue homeostasis and to avoid unnecessary inflammation and tissue damage (11).
+(11,29)(11)